spayyavula/ScholarsTable/README.md

 2. **Issues**: Open an issue on GitHub
 3. **Discussions**: Join our community discussions
 4. **Email**: Contact us at support@scholarstable.com
+5. **Billing Support**: For subscription issues, email billing@scholarstable.com

 ---

-**Happy Learning! 🎓✨**
+**Happy Learning & Growing! 🎓✨💰**

-*Transform your education journey with Scholars Table - where every question is an opportunity to grow!*
+*Transform your education journey with Scholars Table - where every question is an opportunity to grow, and every subscription supports your success!*